 No one is only one of these

 These archetypes are handy for ensuring your audience is taken care of (“Jimmy Junior doesn’t know what FTP is, let alone why that’s the only choice that will work in the configuration”), but just as there’s no ‘average’ person, no one is 100% one of the archetypes.
 It’s important to have a variety of them (especially when there’s edge cases, such as Sarah SPARC and Andy ARM).
 Some users may have conflicting traits (“Lindsey Lisp wants a built-in interpreter, while Mandy Manager wants a simple one-line CLI tool”), but generally the more archetypes you have the more well-rounded your program will be (though sometimes at additional expense).
+It’s also important to be aware of the second-order consequences of drawing from archetypes - you don’t want to perpetuate problems in your business (or society) by setting up a problematic reinforcing feedback loop.

 Knowing exactly who your audience is important - tools for dealing with an internally-developed networking protocol will have a different audience than a program to download an accounting report for your finance teams.
 These archetypes make it clear to both the developers and the user base who should be in mind when deciding what work to prioritize.